Hellenistic

 Literature

 The Seleucid Empire was founded by the Macedonian general Seleucus I Nicator, following the division of the Macedonian Empire after the death of Alexander the Great in 323 BC.
 The Seleucid Empire was one of the major powers of the Hellenistic world alongside the Ptolemaic and Antigonid Empires.
 Antiochus VII Euergetes, nicknamed Sidetes after the city of Side in Asia Minor where he grew up (Pamphylian coast of modern Turkey), ruled the Hellenistic Seleucid Empire from 138 – 129 BC.
-He was the last significant Seleucid ruler and following his death, the empire declined until it was conquered by Rome 63 BC.
+He was the last significant Seleucid ruler, and following his death, the empire declined until it was conquered by Rome 63 BC.

 The wide diadem is a distinctive feature of the Seleucid ruling dynasty.
 The highly individual physignomy of the detailed and well-modelled head, in particular the prominent hooked nose and the curling lip, are reminiscent of portraits of Antiochus VII (circa 138 - 129 BC).
 The Hellenistic ruler cult often sees rulers portraying themselves as gods and athletes, drawing on Classical prototypes to convey their god-like perfection and omnipotence.